eomdohyeon/burp_test/README.md

 # Video evidence of delays due to burp suite update

+This issue has been confirmed on Mac (Intel) and Windows versions (I suspect it may be the same on other platforms, but I haven't checked).

+This symptom was installed and tested based on the Community Edition, which provides only the minimum functions, and we inform you that the same symptom occurs in the Pro version.

 ## Burp Suite Community Edition- 23.12.1.5
 Instant response and no delay